 If we haven’t said it before, North Carolina’s High Country is one of our favorite spots to vacation.

-While the colors are gorgeous in the fall and temps remain mostly mild in the summer, the towns of Blowing Rock and Boone (Banner Elk, too!) also make for fantastic winter getaways.
 Any of these cool Airbnbs in Boone and in nearby High Country towns would be awesome enough winter getaways on their own.